 Professor Nicolas's scholarship has been cited by countless scholars and dozens of federal and state courts, including the United States Supreme Court.
 He has served as a consultant on cases nationwide involving the rights of same-sex couples, and he has been invited to give lectures to attorneys and judges on the nuances of evidence and constitutional law.

 Professor Nicolas's current teaching and scholarship also focuses on the intersection of copyright law and music theory.
-Professor Nicolas teaches a course on music law and policy and is writing a book about the intersection of the two fields.
-Professor Nicolas has studied music at Shoreline Community College and the University of Washington, with a focus on music theory; music history; composition; and popular and classical voice.
+Professor Nicolas teaches a course on music law and policy and his current scholarship focuses on the intersection of the two fields.
+Professor Nicolas has studied music at Shoreline Community College and the University of Washington, with a focus on music theory; music history; composition; piano; and popular and classical voice.

 From 2008 - 2010, Professor Nicolas served as Associate Dean of the UW law school.
 His responsibilities in that capacity included faculty career development; curriculum delivery (including course scheduling and teaching assignments); appointing faculty committees and serving as a liaison to the academic standards, admissions, and curriculum committees; supervising the Director of Academic Services and the Director of Academic Advising; honor code enforcement; and working closely with the Dean and other members of the law school's leadership on all aspects of institutional development and planning.